Deltares/Wflow.jl/docs/src/user_guide/model-setup.md

 parameters are described in [Reservoirs](@ref reservoir_params) and [Lakes](@ref
 lake_params).

-Besides the river and overland flow components the  wflow\_sbm + kinematic wave model consists of the [wflow\_sbm vertical concept](@ref wflow_sbm_desc) and input parameters for this component are described in the wflow\_sbm section of [Model parameters](@ref params_lat).
+Besides the river and overland flow components the  wflow\_sbm + kinematic wave model consists of the vertical concept [SBM](@ref vert_sbm) and input parameters for this component are described in the wflow\_sbm section of [Model parameters](@ref params_lat).
 Finally, the SBM + Kinematic wave model includes the lateral component [Subsurface flow routing](@ref) and parameters that are part of this component are described in the [Lateral subsurface flow](@ref) section of Model parameters.
 Input parameters for this component of the SBM + Kinematic wave model are derived from the SBM vertical concept and the land slope.
 One external parameter `khfrac` is used to calculate the horizontal hydraulic conductivity at the soil surface `kh₀`.

 There is also the option to use the local inertial model as part of the `sbm` model type:
 + for river flow, see also  [SBM + Local inertial river](@ref) model.